Cinnamon/kotaemon/README.md

   pip install graphrag future
   ```

-- **Setting Up the Retriever Feature**: To use the GraphRAG retriever feature, ensure you set the `GRAPHRAG_API_KEY` environment variable.
+- **Setting Up API KEY**: To use the GraphRAG retriever feature, ensure you set the `GRAPHRAG_API_KEY` environment variable.
 You can do this directly in your environment or by adding it to a `.env` file.
 - **Using Local Models and Custom Settings**: If you want to use GraphRAG with local models (like `Ollama`) or customize the default LLM and other configurations, set the `USE_CUSTOMIZED_GRAPHRAG_SETTING` environment variable to true.
 Then, adjust your settings in the `settings.yaml.example` file.

 ### Setup Local Models (for local/private RAG)